petzku/taiga-pixiv-bot/README.md

 ## Setup

+**THIS PROGRAM REQUIRES PYTHON 3.10 OR GREATER.**
+Some systems' default python version is lower than this.
+At the time of writing, 3.11 is the latest stable release, but many distros still ship 3.10 or lower.
+Make sure you're using a sufficiently new Python.
+You may need to specify `python3` or `python3.10` to use the appropriate version.

 1. (Optional, recommended) Create a virtualenv and activate it
 2. Copy `config.py.sample` to `config.py` and configure appropriately
 3. Install the packages from `requirements.txt`